MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-A-General/part-2-Frequency-Allocations-Radio-Treaty-Matters-General-Rules-Regulations/subpart-B-Allocation-Assignment-Use-Radio-Frequencies/section-2.106.md

 (148) [Reserved]

-(149) 5.149 In making assignments to stations of other services to which the bands listed in table 1 to this paragraph (b)(149) are allocated, administrations are urged to take all practicable steps to protect the radio astronomy service from harmful interference.
+(149) 5.149 In making assignments to stations of other services to which the bands listed in table 1 to paragraph (b)(149) of this section are allocated, administrations are urged to take all practicable steps to protect the radio astronomy service from harmful interference.
 Emissions from spaceborne or airborne stations can be particularly serious sources of interference to the radio astronomy service (see Nos.
 4.5 and 4.6 and Article 29).

-(i) 5.149A *Alternative allocation:* in Armenia, Belarus, Moldova, Uzbekistan and Kyrgyzstan, the frequency band 13 450-13 550 kHz is allocated to the fixed service on a primary basis and to the mobile, except aeronautical mobile (R), service on a secondary basis.

-(ii) [Reserved]

-Table 1 to Paragraph (b)(149)
+Table 1 to Paragraph (b)(149) Introductory Text

 |                              |                                 |
 |------------------------------|---------------------------------|